sign-language-translator/sign-language-datasets/README.md

 <details>
 <summary>A translation model requires a <i>parallel corpus</i> of sentences that should be mapped to each other.</summary>

-- For each sign language video or sequence of videos, save translations & transcriptions in multiple languages
+- For each sign language video or sequence of videos, save translations & glosses in multiple languages

 </details>